Kamila-Min/progress-block_test-task/README.md

 ```
 Now you can see in your root the directory with modals - node_modules.

-Build and run the project:
+Finally, build and run the project:
 ```
 npm run build
 ```